NikolaiRadke/Noko/README.md

 The **NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.
 Right now, i am writing the building instructions.

 **Diary**
-*12.04.2016* - Noko ist ready!
+*12.04.2016* - NOKO is ready!
 Now I'm writing the instructions.
 I'll try to finish the wiki within the next week.

 <table border="0">